AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 You access the following information:

-* The **version** number of your Client console and Application server.
-In the sample above, the version is 8.1.5 for both the Client console and the Application server.
+* The **version** number of your Client Console and Application server.
+In the sample above, the version is 8.1.5 for both the Client Console and the Application server.
 * The SHA number, between parenthesis.
 * A link to contact Adobe Customer Care.
 * Links to Adobe Privacy Policy, Terms of Use and Cookies Policy.